 Meet Jim

-Jim Seitz is an award-winning English professor who has taught thousands of students how to write with honesty, insight, and clarity.
-He earned his PhD from New York University and has directed writing programs at Long Island University, the University of Pittsburgh, and the University of Virginia.
+Jim Seitz is an award-winning English professor who has worked with thousands of undergraduates on their writing and has supervised numerous faculty members and graduate students who teach writing.
+He earned his PhD from New York University and has directed writing programs at the University of Virginia, the University of Pittsburgh, and Long Island University.

 Books & Essays

-Jim’s academic work explores the intersections of writing, literature, and teaching, with a focus on how language shapes learning.
-He is the author of Motives for Metaphor (University of Pittsburgh Press), which reimagines the role of metaphor in bridging the often-divided fields of composition, literature, and creative writing.
-He also co-edited The Best of the Independent Rhetoric and Composition Journals, 2014, and published widely on writing, pedagogy, and literary studies.
-Current projects include Fragments of a Father, a memoir about loss and family history, and Teaching College Writing: An Unconventional Perspective.
+Jim’s academic work explores the intersections of writing, literature, and teaching, with a focus on first-year college students.
+He has published widely on writing pedagogy, and he is the author of Motives for Metaphor (University of Pittsburgh Press), which reimagines how English departments might bridge the often-divided fields of composition, literature, and creative writing.
+Jim also recently completed a memoir, Fragments of a Father, which explores the mystery behind the night his father died in a plane crash and raises questions about the kind of man his father was.

 Teaching